Muppets Most Wanted

-Muppets Most Wanted is a 2014 American musical comedy film, directed by James Bobin, and written by Bobin and Nicholas Stoller.
-Produced by Walt Disney Pictures and Mandeville Films, it is the eighth theatrical film featuring the Muppets.
-The film stars Ricky Gervais, Ty Burrell and Tina Fey.
+Muppets Most Wanted is a 2014 American musical crime comedy film, directed by James Bobin, and written by Bobin and Nicholas Stoller.
+It is a sequel to The Muppets (2011) and the eighth theatrical film featuring the Muppets.
+The film stars Ricky Gervais, Ty Burrell and Tina Fey, alongside Muppet performers Steve Whitmire, Eric Jacobson, Dave Goelz, Bill Barretta, David Rudman, Matt Vogel and Peter Linz.
 In the film, the Muppets become involved in an international crime caper while on a world tour in Europe.

-The majority of the production team behind the previous film returned for Muppets Most Wanted, including Bobin and Stoller.
+The majority of the production team behind The Muppets (2011) returned for Muppets Most Wanted, including Bobin and Stoller.
 Bret McKenzie and Christophe Beck also returned to compose the film's songs and musical score respectively.
 Principal photography commenced in January 2013 at Pinewood Studios in England.
+It was produced by Walt Disney Pictures and Mandeville Films.

 Muppets Most Wanted had its world premiere at the El Capitan Theatre in Los Angeles on March 11, 2014, and was released theatrically in North America on March 21, by Walt Disney Studios Motion Pictures.
 The film made less than its predecessor, grossing $80 million against a budget of $50 million.
-It received positive reviews from critics who praised its humor and soundtrack.
+It received generally positive reviews from critics who praised its humor and soundtrack.